vampserv/getting-started-ios/README.md

 The Magnet Jumpstart App for iOS is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
 Please see [LICENSE](LICENSE) file for full details.

-In this tutorial, you will learn how to build a "Jumpstart" iOS app that interacts with a "Jumpstart" server running locally.
+In this tutorial, you will learn how to build a "Jumpstart" iOS app that interacts with a "Jumpstart" Mobile Backend running locally.

 ### Prerequisites
 1. MAB tool